 And most American audiences are like, we should start a rollerball league.

-Our national debt is a super complicated thing, and it isn't the same as your personal debt that you might have if you're, like, laid on a gas bill.
+And it isn't the same as your personal debt that you might have if you're like laid on a gas bill.

-There are too many real-world factors to make it sensible to discuss as, like, a one-factor thing, like, bigger number debt equals worse, or whatever.
+There are too many real-world factors to make it sensible to discuss as a one-factor thing, like bigger number debt equals worse or whatever.

-These are all just talking points Alex repeats over and over again until his audience accepts them as being fact, when it's all just kind of warmed up.
+These are all just talking points Alex repeats over and over again until his audience accepts them as being fact when it's all just kind of warmed over Bircher nonsense.

-Like, one of the ways that the conservative propagandists get normal people to believe their bullshit is because they try and make it that micro level of, like, you have debt.
+Yeah, it's very interesting to me that like one of the ways that the conservative propagandists get normal people to believe they're bullshit is because they try and make it that micro level of like, you have debt.

 If someone calls in that debt, that'll fuck up your day.